renew-wireless/RENEWLab/README.md

   2. If you are going to use the RENEW C++ Development Suite, please install its library and dependencies as below.
      ```sh
      $ ./install_cclibs.sh
+     ```
+  3. If you are going to use the RENEW MATLAB Development Suite, no dependency is needed.
+  4. If you are going to use the RENEW Dashboard, please follow the README in the WEBGUI/ directory to install dependencies.

+# Collect and Process Channel Datasets

+To collect channel dataset, use the Sounder software (C++ Development Suite).
+Currently the software works with Faros massive MIMO base station and Iris030 SDR Clients, both commercially available from [Skylark Wireless](https://www.skylarkwireless.com).
+The software partially supports USRP radios as well.
+For the software to work [SoapyUHD](https://github.com/pothosware/SoapyUHD) plugin is required.

+  To start, first compile the Sounder C++ project:
+     ```sh
      $ cd CC/Sounder/mufft/
      $ git submodule update --init
      $ cmake -DCMAKE_POSITION_INDEPENDENT_CODE=ON ./ && make -j